theirishpenguin/theirishpenguin.github.io/_posts/2018-09-09-discussion-on-when-to-debate.markdown

 **Regarding the [questions](https://twitter.com/lalonde/status/1038747232651169792) relating to the Fox News piece, asking "should we have an ethnically diverse population in a country?"**

-This is a good example of when decisions gets tricky.
+This is a good example of when decisions get tricky.
 Should we be afraid of this question being asked?
 No. I haven't seen the rest of the Fox News piece other than the clip shared but I suspect Japan could be used as an argument for the pro-low diversity argument (NB: do not take the mentioning of that argument as an endorsement of that